Visitor Restriction Update: One Support Person Allowed Per Patient Beginning March 1, 2021

 At Lowell General Hospital and Circle Health, we want to ensure that you are Safe with Us.
 Our visitor policy will be updated beginning Monday March 1, 2021 as follows to ensure the health and safety of our patients, staff and community:

 - Each patient will be allowed one Support Person over the age of 18 to visit whether they are inpatient or outpatient.
 This Support Person will remain the same person throughout the duration of a patient’s admission.

 - All Support Persons will be screened for symptoms of COVID-19 when entering any Lowell General Hospital or Circle Health facility.
 In addition, each Support Person will be asked to perform hand hygiene and will be given a new hospital-issued facial covering on entry.
-The Support Person must wear the facial covering (covering nose and mouth) at all times during their visit, including while in the patient’s room.
+The Support Person must wear the facial covering at all times during their visit, including while in the patient’s room.

 Limited exceptions to the updated visitor policy will be made after careful review by the patient’s care team.

 We appreciate your support and understanding as we continue to adapt to the challenges COVID-19 has presented in our community.

 Download the Lowell General Hospital Visitor Policy March 1, 2021.